Anahita97/collinearityR_tool/README.md

 The following four functions are in the collinearityR package:

--`corr_matrix`: A function that returns a generic and the longer form of a correlation matrix for all numerical variables in a data frame.
+- `corr_matrix`: A function that returns a generic and the longer form of a correlation matrix for all numerical variables in a data frame.

--`corr_heatmap`: A function that returns a correlation heatmap given a dataframe.
+- `corr_heatmap`: A function that returns a correlation heatmap given a dataframe.

 - `vif_bar_plot`: A function that returns a list containing a